Advisory — OpenAI Enterprise Licensing

 Regulatory Compliance Mandates

-The EU AI Act, evolving GDPR enforcement, US executive orders on AI, and sector-specific regulations (financial services, healthcare, government) are creating compliance obligations that OpenAI will pass through to customers via contract amendments.
+The EU AI Act, evolving GDPR enforcement, US executive orders on AI, and sector-specific regulations are creating compliance obligations that OpenAI will pass through to customers via contract amendments.
 Expect mandatory responsible use provisions, audit obligations, and data handling requirements to appear in future agreements.

 IP Liability Exposure Growth